landewill/IS477/README.md

 This project quantifies home-field advantage in NCAA Football Bowl Subdivision (FBS) college football using machine learning models trained on comprehensive game data from 2002-2024.
 The central research question investigates: **How much does playing at home influence game outcomes in college football when controlling for team strength and other factors?**

-Home-field advantage is a well-documented phenomenon in sports, but quantifying its precise magnitude requires careful statistical modeling to disentangle venue effects from differences in team quality.
-This project addresses that challenge by integrating two complementary datasets containing over 15,000 FBS games and training three machine learning models: Logistic Regression (for win probability), Ridge Regression, and LASSO Regression (for point margin prediction).
+Home field advantage is a phenomenon in sports, but quantifying its magnitude takes statistical modeling to seperate venue effects from differences in team quality.
+This project addresses that challenge by integrating two complementary datasets containing over 15,000 FBS games and training three machine learning models: Logistic Regression (for win probability), Ridge Regression, and LASSO Regression for point margin prediction.

 The motivation stems from both practical and academic interests.
-For sports analysts, coaches, and bettors, understanding home-field advantage provides actionable insights for game predictions and strategic planning.
-From a data science perspective, this project demonstrates end-to-end reproducible research practices including programmatic data acquisition, integration of heterogeneous sources, feature engineering with leakage prevention, model training with cross-validation, and transparent reporting of methods and results.
+For sports analysts, coaches, and bettors, understanding home-field advantage provides insights for game predictions.
+From a data science perspective, this project demonstrates end-to-end reproducible research practices.

 Our analysis pipeline begins by merging game-level data from the College Football Data (CFBD) API with box score statistics from Kaggle.
 The CFBD dataset provides game outcomes, venue information, team ELO ratings, and AP poll rankings, while the Kaggle dataset contributes detailed box scores including attendance, game times, and team identifiers.
-Merging these datasets required sophisticated fuzzy string matching to reconcile inconsistent team naming conventions across sources and careful datetime alignment to match games across datasets.
+Merging these datasets required fuzzy string matching to deal with inconsistent team naming across sources and datetime alignment to match games across datasets.

-After data integration, we engineered 83 features capturing team strength (ELO ratings, AP rankings, historical performance), game context (attendance, venue type, time of day), and matchup characteristics (ranking differential, strength of opponent).
-Critical to our approach was preventing data leakage by ensuring no future information contaminated training data.
-For example, season-level statistics were computed using only games prior to each focal game, and standardization was fit exclusively on training data.
+After data integration, we engineered 83 features capturing team strength (ELO ratings, AP rankings), game context (attendance, venue type), and matchup characteristics (ranking differential).
+It was important to prevent data leakage by ensuring no future information contaminated the training data.

 We trained three complementary models using scikit-learn with hyperparameter tuning via grid search cross-validation:

 1. **Logistic Regression**: Predicts binary home team win probability.
 This model achieved 75.7% test accuracy and 0.825 ROC-AUC, indicating strong predictive performance.
-For balanced games where team statistics are equal, the model estimates the home team wins 69.0% of the time, representing a 19 percentage point advantage over the expected 50% for neutral venues.
+For games where team statistics are equal, the model estimates the home team wins 69.0% of the time, representing a 19 percentage point advantage over the expected 50% for neutral venues.

 2. **Ridge Regression**: Predicts home team point margin using L2 regularization.
-This model achieved an R² of 0.439 and RMSE of 16.6 points on test data.
-For evenly-matched teams, it predicts the home team wins by 14.4 points on average.
+This model achieved an R^2 of 0.439 and RMSE of 16.6 points on test data.
+For evenly matched teams, it predicts the home team wins by 14.4 points on average.

 3. **LASSO Regression**: Predicts point margin using L1 regularization for automatic feature selection.
-With R² of 0.438 and selecting 76 of 83 features, this model estimates a 16.8 point home advantage for balanced games while identifying the most predictive factors.
+With R^2 of 0.438 and selecting 76 of 83 features, this model estimates a 16.8 point home advantage for balanced games while identifying the most predictive factors.

-Key findings reveal substantial and consistent home-field advantage across all models.
-The logistic model shows home teams win nearly 70% of evenly-matched contests, while regression models estimate home teams score 14-17 more points than equally-skilled away opponents.
-Feature importance analysis from LASSO identified ELO ratings, historical win percentages, and AP poll rankings as the strongest predictors, though the home/away indicator itself contributes significantly to prediction accuracy.
+Key findings reveal substantial and consistent home field advantage across all models.
+The logistic model shows home teams win nearly 70% of evenly-matched contests, while regression models estimate home teams score 14-17 more points than equal away opponents.

-Visualizations generated as part of this analysis include ROC curves demonstrating classifier discrimination ability, residual plots showing model fit quality, and feature importance charts revealing which variables drive predictions.
+Visualizations generated as part of this analysis include ROC curves , residual plots showing model fit quality, and feature importance charts from the LASSO model.
 These diagnostic outputs confirm model assumptions and provide interpretable insights into the factors influencing game outcomes.

 This project represents a complete, reproducible data science workflow from acquisition through analysis.
-All code, documentation, trained models, and results are version-controlled and publicly available.
-The workflow is fully automated via the `run_all.py` script, which executes all steps from data loading through model training and evaluation in a single command.
-We provide comprehensive documentation enabling independent reproduction of our results, along with metadata conforming to DataCite and Schema.org standards.
+The workflow is fully automated via the `run_all.py` script.
+We provide comprehensive documentation enabling independent reproduction of our results.

 Beyond academic rigor, this project demonstrates practical skills in data curation, integration, quality assessment, machine learning, and workflow automation.
 The findings contribute quantitative evidence to the sports analytics literature while the methodology provides a template for reproducible research in computational social science.